RobertKoch/swa-itemtracker/README.md

 GET    | locations     | success: 201, fail: 403
 POST   | location      | success: 200, fail: 403
 DELETE | location/:id  | success: 200, fail: 403, 404

+##Testing

+Each application is tested.
+Requests to identify users are stubed using Webmock.
+To run the tests go into a application directory and start them with ``bundle exec rake``